Film and film music celebrated on the Atlantic coast

 Based in La Baule-Escoublac, the festival utilizes several emblematic venues in the seaside resort: the Palais des Congrès et des Festivals Jacques Chirac — Atlantia for ceremonies, concerts, and main screenings, the Gulf Stream cinema for additional screenings, the Chapelle Sainte-Anne for exhibitions, and the La Baule market for town events.
 This network of venues makes the festival a unifying event for the entire seaside town.

-The La Baule Festival of Film Music returns for its 12th edition in June 2026.
-For five days, the Palais des Congrès et des Festivals Jacques Chirac — Atlantia and partner venues in La Baule-Escoublac will host a new selection of preview films, a special concert, musical documentaries, master classes, and meetings with film crews.
+The La Baule Film and Film Music Festival returns for its 12th edition from Wednesday, June 24 to Sunday, June 28, 2026.
+For five days, the Palais des Congrès et des Festivals Jacques Chirac — Atlantia, the Gulf Stream cinema, the Chapelle Sainte-Anne, and the La Baule market will host a new selection of feature and short films in preview, a special concert, master classes, meetings with film crews, and an exhibition.

 Festival Pass: €50 (single price, in support of the festival association) — access to all screenings and events for the entire duration of the festival.